- Policy Title: Sexual Harassment

 The procedures for filing a sexual harassment complaint are not intended to interfere with any legal rights provided under the statutes of the Commonwealth of Pennsylvania or the United States of America, or interfere with any rights an employee may have under their appropriate collective bargaining agreement.

 Under this policy, the definition of sexual harassment is intended at all times to be construed in accordance with applicable laws.

 Sexual harassment:a form of sex discrimination.
 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, whether or not accompanied by promises or threats, and other sexual conduct when:

 - submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of an individual's education or employment or participation in other University activities; or

 - submission to, or rejection of, such conduct by an individual is used as the basis or substantial factor in assignment, advancement or evaluation, or in making other academic or employment decisions affecting an individual; or

 - such conduct is so severe or pervasive so as to create a hostile or abusive work or educational environment, which unreasonably interferes with work or educational performance, or negatively effects an individuals’ employment or education opportunities.

-Complainant: The individual(s) alleging the occurrence of sexual harassment.
+Accuser: The individual(s) alleging the occurrence of sexual harassment.

-Respondent: The individual(s) whose actions are alleged to have violated this policy.
+Accused: The individual(s) whose actions are alleged to have violated this policy.